 Salewa isn’t yet a household name, but the company has a serious following among the climbing community and those who like to get into the alpine.
 Their Firetail 3 GTX is an approach shoe that is robust, functional, and built to last.
 Tested in areas ranging from the rocky terrain of the San Juan Mountains to the wet wilds of Alaska, we put our Firetail 3’s through their paces and came away impressed.
 The Vibram sole performed as touted, helping us feel totally secure while scrambling up steep terrain.
 And we have high praise for the Firetail 3’s ruggedness and ability to withstand abuse.
 Many a shoe would have succumbed long ago, but these remain ready for yet another adventure.
 Below we break down the Firetail 3 GTX’s traction, toe box, lacing system, waterproofness, fit and sizing, and more.
-To see how the Firetail 3 stacks up, check out our article on the best approach shoes.
+To see how the Firetail 3 stacks up, check out our articles on the best approach shoes and lightweight hiking shoes.

 The Firetail 3 GTX is designed to be a serious approach shoe for the vertical world.
 Similar to many of its competitors, Salewa uses a Vibram sole for grip over rocky terrain, which is lugged in all but the crucial climbing areas of the shoe (the inside and outside of the toe area are smooth for better edging capabilities).
 All in all, I found the sole and rubber to be extremely effective.
 It was grippy while traversing the Via Ferrata outside of Telluride, allowing me to edge with confidence.
 And the shoe even held its own when hiking with a fully loaded bike across wet and kelp covered rocks along the southeast coast of Alaska.
 Most people wouldn’t use such shoes for this type of terrain, but I did and it was a testament to how the Firetail 3 performed in an extreme and “out of their element” scenario.
 No matter the conditions, I felt secure and confident.